prfpeste/FOSSDAQ/README.md

 - Prof. Dr. Peter Stein

 #### Core contributors
-- Jürgen Altemeier (basic concept and first modules)
+- Jürgen Altemeier (basic concept and first modules - 2026)
-- Patrick Uitz (basic concept and first modules)
+- Patrick Uitz (basic concept and first modules - 2026)

 #### Further module contributors
 - To be added as new modules are published